 Cleo offers two products.
 One is free and lets users type in natural language text to get information about their finances.
 There is also a fee-based subscription service that provides overdraft protection and spending rewards.

 Cleo can be accessed through Facebook Messenger, iOS, and Android.
-The Cleo app has a 4.6/5 rating on the Apple App Store out of 6,200 ratings.
-Cleo has nearly two million users worldwide.
+The Cleo app has a 4.6/5 rating on the Apple App Store out of over 70,000 ratings.
+Cleo has nearly 4 million users worldwide.

 Cleo’s Free Service